ABRM2002/Basic-Network-Security-Analysis/README.md

 Knowing the basics about HTTP, and knowing the difference between Wireshark’s Capture and Display Filters.
 Connecting to an HTTP Server and initiating a Basic HTTP Authentication and capturing its Traffic on Wireshark, analyzing the captured packets and seeing the username and password being sent.

+ -Start a Wireshark Capture: Begin capturing traffic.
+ -Open a Web Browser: Navigate to a website requiring basic HTTP authentication.
+ -Enter Credentials: Provide your username and password.
+ -Analyze Traffic: Examine HTTP requests and responses, focusing on the "Authorization" header.

 -Task 4: HTTP Form-Based Authentication and DNS

 ![Screenshot 2024-09-27 184442](https://github.com/user-attachments/assets/5b538f5d-12e2-4cf4-9832-a6f832921a48)